 Instructions

-• In a large bowl, using a mixer, cream together the butter and sugar until light and fluffy, about 2-3 minutes.
-Add the eggs one at a time, beating well after each addition.
-Then, mix in the sour cream and lemon zests until fully combined, scraping down the sides and bottom of the bowl as needed.
+• Add the eggs one at a time, beating well after each addition.
+Add the sour cream, whole milk, and lemon zest.
+Mix on low until just combined, scraping down the sides and bottom of the bowl as needed.

 Notes